Sagar2366/LearnWithSagar/DailyChallenges/Season2/DAY6/challenge.md

 ## **9. Theory Challenge**
 ### **Answer the following questions:**
 1. What are the key differences between GitHub Actions and Jenkins?
-2. Explain the purpose of inputs and outputs in GitHub Actions.
-3. Describe the general structure of a GitHub Actions workflow.
+2. Describe the general structure of a GitHub Actions workflow.
-4. Why is it important to declare permissions at the top of a workflow file?
+3. How to manage variables and secrets in GitHub Actions

 ## **10. Practical Challenge**
 ### **Challenge Scenario:**